deathly809/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Remove-AzureRmVmssNetworkInterfaceConfiguration.md

 ## INPUTS

-### Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet
-Parameters: VirtualMachineScaleSet (ByPropertyName, ByValue)

-### System.String
+### VirtualMachineScaleSet
-Parameters: Id (ByPropertyName), Name (ByPropertyName)
+Parameter 'VirtualMachineScaleSet' accepts value of type 'VirtualMachineScaleSet' from the pipeline

 ## OUTPUTS